unifio/terraform-aws-vpc/README.md

 ** The order and association of the IDs match the order of the availability zones passed to the module.

-- `dmz_id` - List of subnet IDs of the DMZ subnetworks.
+- `dmz_ids` - Comma-delimeted list of subnet IDs of the DMZ subnetworks.
-- `lan_id` - List of subnet IDs of the LAN subnetworks.
+- `lan_ids` - Comma-delimeted list of subnet IDs of the LAN subnetworks.
-- `dmz_cidr` - List of subnet CIDR blocks of the DMZ subnetworks.
+- `dmz_cidrs` - Comma-delimeted list of subnet CIDR blocks of the DMZ subnetworks.
-- `lan_cidr` - List of subnet CIDR blocks of the LAN subnetworks.
+- `lan_cidrs` - Comma-delimeted list of subnet CIDR blocks of the LAN subnetworks.
-- `eip_nat_id` - List of Elastic IP IDs for each of the NAT gateways.
+- `eip_nat_ids` - Comma-delimeted list of Elastic IP IDs for each of the NAT gateways.
-- `nat_id` - List of NAT gateways IDs.
+- `nat_ids` - Comma-delimeted list of NAT gateways IDs.
-- `eip_nat_ip` - List of NAT gateway public IPs.
+- `eip_nat_ips` - Comma-delimeted list of NAT gateway public IPs.
-- `rt_lan_id` - List of routing table IDs for the LAN subnets.
+- `rt_lan_ids` - Comma-delimeted list of routing table IDs for the LAN subnets.

 ## Peer Module ##